Federico Valietti

-Federico Valietti (born 25 January 1999) is an Italian professional footballer who plays as a right back for club Foggia.
+Federico Valietti (born 25 January 1999) is an Italian professional footballer who plays as a right-back.

 Club career

 Inter Milan

 He is a product of Inter youth teams and began to represent their U19 squad in the 2016–17 season.
 He made his debut for the senior squad on 9 July 2017 in a friendly against WSG Wattens.
 He also participated with the squad in the 2017 International Champions Cup.

 Genoa

 On 29 June 2018, he signed with Genoa, with Inter holding the buy-back option.

 Loan to Crotone

 On 13 August 2018, he joined Serie B club Crotone on a season-long loan.

 He made his Serie B debut for Crotone on 9 November 2018 in a game against Perugia as an 84th-minute substitute for Salvatore Molina.

 Loans to Virtus Entella and Carrarese

 On 9 July 2019, Valietti joined Virtus Entella on loan until 30 June 2020.
 He did not make any league appearances for Entella, and on 31 January 2020 he moved on a new loan to Serie C club Carrarese.
 On 5 October 2020 he returned to Carrarese on another loan.